Quinkana: History and naming

 As one of the first fossil crocodilians to be recognized from Australia, Quinkana has a long history.
 Some of the earliest fossil finds now attributed to this genus date as far back as 1886, when Charles Walter De Vis found a variety of fossil bones, including those of Quinkana, in the Darling Downs region of Queensland, which he informally dubbed Pallimnarchus pollens (now considered to be a nomen dubium).
-The research history of Quinkana began in earnest in 1970 with the discovery of fossil material in the Tea Tree Cave (part of the Chillagoe caves of Northern Queensland) by Lyndsey Hawkins, a member of the Sydney University Speleological Society.
+The research history of Quinkana began in earnest in 1970 with the discovery of fossil material in the Tea Tree Cave (part of the Chillagoe caves of Northern Queensland) by Lyndsey Hawkins, a member of the Sydney Speleological Society.
 The fossil specimen (AMF.57844) consisted of a partial rostrum, lacking the very tip of the snout and its teeth.
-This rostrum was noted for its unusual form, with a much deeper snout compared to extant crocodilians and toothsockets indicative of ziphodont teeth, a combination of traits previously unknown from Australia.
+This rostrum was noted for its unusual form, with a much deeper snout compared to extant crocodilians and tooth sockets indicative of ziphodont teeth, a combination of traits previously unknown from Australia.
 Preliminary comparisons were made with modern crocodylids as well as extinct groups that shared similar morphology, namely pristichampsines and sebecosuchians.

 Additional discoveries were made in the years following this event, with a second ziphodont crocodilian being recovered from the Texas Caves in southern Queensland in 1975 by Michael Archer.
 The Texas Cave crocodile, as it was referred to in later publications, consisted of a partial maxilla with some additional bone fragments that would be described in 1977 by Max Hecht and Michael Archer.
 Several further discoveries followed, many of which were eventually listed and briefly discussed once Quinkana was described.
 These early finds include not just the Texas Cave crocodile but also the Croydon specimens, the Rosella Plains teeth (originally identified as Megalania), the Darling Downs teeth and the Chinchilla jugal (named so after the town of Chinchilla, Queensland).
 Generally, these remains were isolated elements dating to the Pliocene and Pleistocene.
 Some remains have even been found near Lake Palankarinna in South Australia, though like the Texas Cave material they too were originally considered to have belonged to a sebecosuchian.